neo4pm/supporting_materials/papers/Graph-based process mining/README.md

 You also need to prepare the logs for both Pm4Py and neo4j.

 For PM4Py, download "clicks not logged" log from [BPIC 2016](https://www.win.tue.nl/bpi/doku.php?id=2016:challenge).
 We have used the CSV version of this log.
+Put this log file in the log sub-directory in the volume directory.
+The volume shall be mounted to docker.

 For neo4j, you need to create the event repository.
+Cretae two sub-directories in the volume folder named data and import.
+Unzip the 7-zip files into import folder.
 To do so, , you can follow [the instruction here](../../sample_data/bpic2016/neo4j_event_repository/clicks_not_logged/README.md).

 Here is the code that is used in this paper to import the data.
-You can adjust the variables and path adn re-run it on your computer:
+You can adjust the variables and path and re-run it on your computer:

 ```
-docker rm -f analysis
+cd '[Write the Volume directory in which your data and import folders for neo4j are created]'
 rm ./data/* -r
-$root_dir = 'C:/workspace/neo4j/import_pm'
+$root_dir = pwd
 docker run --name analysis -v $root_dir/data:/data -v $root_dir/import:/import -d neo4j:latest
 docker exec analysis neo4j-admin import --nodes=/import/nodes_log.csv --nodes=/import/nodes_trace.csv --nodes=/import/nodes_event.csv --nodes=/import/nodes_attribute.csv --relationships=/import/relations.csv  --delimiter=","
 docker rm -f analysis